NeueDarshan/simple_ConTeXt/README.md

 settings (the one named `current.path`).
 It also expands the default ST variables (e.g. `$file`).
 (Note that it is very basic at the moment, it simply waits for the script to finish and only then reports the result.
-Also, if the script has an error of some kind then this command can get stuck.)
+Also, if the script has an error of some kind then this command can get stuck; in this way it is quite fragile.)

 This can be a convenience if you have multiple installations of ConTeXt on one machine, as it takes care of setting up your PATH for you.
 Then you can do